code-disaster/libsdlang/README.md

 - The end of a node is evaluated rather lazily.
 Closing brackets and semicolons generate an "end node" token.
 Non-wrapping newlines do too, but all of them, even for empty lines, which means that there can be multiple "end node" tokens in a row.
 - Semicolons to end a node are recognised but not enforced by the parser, which means these two lines are treated the same - basically, a new node name does end the previous node implicitly:
-  - `title "Some title"; author "Peter Parker"; alter-ego "Spiderman"`
+  - `title "some title"; author "John Smith"`
-  - `title "Some title" author "Peter Parker" alter-ego "Spiderman"`
+  - `title "some title" author "John Smith"`

 Some value formats are not implemented yet: